This page contains affiliate links. Please read our disclosure for more info.

 With a peaceful setting, varied menu, and low prices, Pun Pun is our top pick of all vegetarian restaurants in Chiang Mai.

 Pun Pun is located at Wat Suan Dok on Suthep Rd.
 Head to the far end of the temple grounds and you’ll find the restaurant behind the Monk Chat building.
-It’s open 9am to 4pm.
+It’s open 9am to 4pm and closed on Wednesdays.

 Note: Sadly Cafe Compassion has now closed.

 Cafe Compassion is hidden down a quiet, leafy soi with a simple but elegant garden setting.
 The small menu is lovingly prepared and they describe it as comfort food with a conscience.
 They serve mostly western dishes and although prices are quite high for Thailand at around 140B a dish it’s worth it for the high quality and relaxed ambience.
 The staff are friendly and they will happily cater for vegans and raw foodists too.

 We love the bulbous veggie burger and the thyme roasted vegetable and cheddar panini, both served with tasty side salads.
 But what really keeps bringing us back is the decadent gooey brownies.
 We also appreciate the free filtered water.